Margin-hunting airlines may shed catering units

 These days, airlines have hired Michelin-star chefs and offer fine wines to business class customers to retain the customers who make airlines the most money per seat.

-Lufthansa offers meals designed by Germany's Mario Kotaska, English chef Heston Blumenthal is involved in a special Olympics menu at British Airways, and China Airlines introduced a menu by Tokyo-based Albert Tse.
+Lufthansa offers meals designed by Germany's Mario Kotaska, English chef Heston Blumenthal is involved in a special Olympics menu at British Airways (ICAG.L), and China Airlines (2610.TW) introduced a menu by Tokyo-based Albert Tse.